My goal for this year isn’t complicated but it is ambitious. But before I tell you what the goal is I want to tell you why I made this my goal at all.

 So to sum that up: I like to teach, I want to help people that help that want to help themselves, I like to code and I like to meet people.
 If you combine all those passions together you end up with this goal:

-I will teach a coding class that I have created to 200 people in 2016.
+I will teach a coding class that I have created to 200 people in 2016 - in person.

 And that might be a little odd.
 But a worthy thing.